 Beautiful, ethereal, magical – the superlatives used to describe glass artworks often reach epic and even otherworldly proportions, yet as an art form glass has long been relegated to the category of craft or mere decoration.
 In 2009 on the island of Murano, Adriano Berengo sought to challenge both notions.
 Through Fondazione Berengo, he invited artists from around the world who do not typically work in glass to create new works in Berengo Studio, working alongside the historic furnaces master glassmakers.
 The resulting Glasstress exhibition, which presents dozens of experimental glass works that defy traditional labels, has been produced four times in conjunction with the Venice Biennale.
-The Boca Raton Museum of Art is proud to present 42 works by 33 artists living or working in 23 countries.
-Glasstress Boca Raton will be on view January 31 through July 2, 2017.
+The Boca Raton Museum of Art was proud to present 42 works by 33 artists living or working in 23 countries in Glasstress Boca Raton.

 “Glasstress challenges our notion of glass as a beautiful material and encourages us to explore the bold, political, and sometimes less than pristine aspects of the medium”, Curator of Contemporary Art Kathleen Goncharov says.